-The network analysis highlighted that in healthy controls, GMCSF was the most highly connected marker, followed by IL-17A, IL-1RA, IL-1 β , IL-8, and IL-10 (Figure 2A).
-In ZIKV without microcephaly, IL-1 β was the most relevant marker, with positive correlations with EGF, GMSCF, IFN- α 2, and negative interactions with IFN- γ .
-Furthermore,IL-15 was also a significant node in the network of ZIKV without microcephaly, exhibiting positive interactions with CCL2, IL-2, IL-8, IL-12p70 and IL-17A (Figure 2B) a third significant node detected in this groups was IFN- α 2, which displayed only positive correlations with IL-2, IL-4, IL-17A, IL-1 β and IL-15.
-In patients with ZIKV microcephaly, our analysis indicated that IL-7, IL-15 and GMCSF were the most highly connected markers.
-Curiously, in this latter group, we found a number of negative interactions between pro inflammatory markers such as IL-1 α vs EGF, IL-6 vs IL-12p70, TNF- α vs IL-3, and IFN- γ vs EGF (Figure 2C).
+without microcephaly, IL-1 β was the most relevant marker, with positive correlations with EGF, GMSCF, IFN- α 2, and negative interactions with IFN- γ .
+Furthermore, IL-15 was also a significant node in the network of ZIKV without microcephaly, exhibiting positive interactions with CCL2, IL-2, IL-8, IL-12p70, and IL-17A (Figure 2B), and a third significant node detected in this groups was IFN- α 2, which displayed only positive correlations with IL-2, IL-4, IL-17A, IL-1 β , and IL-15.
+In patients with ZIKV microcephaly, our analysis indicated that IL-7, IL-15, and GMCSF were the most highly connected markers.
+It is curious that, in this latter group, we found a number of negative interactions between proinflammatory markers such as IL-1 α versus EGF, IL-6 versus IL-12p70, TNF- α versus IL-3, and IFN- γ versus EGF (Figure 2C).
 Thus, these results argue that ZIKV microcephaly is associated with several alterations in cytokine correlations, including increases in number of negative interactions.